mfejzer/tracking_buggy_files/README.md

 # tracking_buggy_files
-This repository contains scripts to process two datasets, feature preparation code and implementation of algorithms from publication "Tracking Buggy Files: Two New Efficient Adaptive Bug Localization methods".
+This repository contains scripts to process two datasets, feature preparation code and implementation of algorithms from publication "Tracking Buggy Files: New Efficient Adaptive Bug Localization method".
 The java-ast-extractor contains 4 programs enriching source code files with ast trees.
 The ast trees are stored as git notes per each source file.
 The java 8 and apache maven are required to compile java-ast-extractor.